Lincolnshire, Illinois DUI Defense Attorney

 • Commercial drivers: A BAC of 0.04 percent or higher for commercial drivers can result in DUI charges.

 A person may be arrested for DUI during a traffic stop.
 Police officers may pull someone over if they suspect that they are intoxicated due to issues such as erratic driving or traffic violations.
-Officers may ask a driver to perform field sobriety tests or take a roadside breathalyzer test, and these tests may provide them with probable cause to believe that the driver was intoxicated.
+Officers may ask a driver to perform field sobriety tests or take a roadside breath test, and these tests may provide them with probable cause to believe that the driver was intoxicated.
 Post-arrest breathalyzer tests may provide evidence of impairment, and they will serve as key pieces of evidence during a DUI prosecution.
 To address these issues and defend against a conviction, it is crucial to work with a skilled, experienced attorney.

 Defense Strategies for DUI Charges